 1. XTERRA Fitness TR150 Treadmill

-The XTERRA wins our top spot if you’re looking for a treadmill under $500.
+If you’re looking for the best treadmill under $500, here it is: the XTERRA wins our top spot.
 The most noticeable thing about it is that it has a generous running surface of 16″ x 50″, which should be quite suitable for most runner’s strides.

-For a more affordable treadmill, the running surface is well-cushioned with XTRASoft Cushioned Deck technology.
+For an affordable treadmill, the running surface is well-cushioned, with XTRASoft Cushioned Deck technology.
 You’ll find other useful features that standard treadmills usually come with, like an integrated book/device shelf, pulse sensors on the handlebars, and the ability to fold up and be stored out of the way.

 - Spacious running surface